Edna Iturralde: Impact

-Childhood and Young Adulthood
+Childhood and young adulthood

-Edna's early childhood years laid the foundation for her literary career.
+Edna Iturralde's early childhood years laid the foundation for her literary career.
 Her aviator father died in a plane crash when she was one, and she was raised as a single child.
 Her maternal grandfather told her stories and her mother read to her, but without siblings, her imagination developed as she amused herself by telling stories to her dolls and dogs, and day-dreaming on garden swings.
 In fifth grade her class was selected to present a play at the school assembly and no appropriate play could be found, so Edna went home, sat down, and wrote one.
 Her teacher approved, the play was given and Edna realized how much she loved writing.
 From then on her dream was to become a writer when she grew up.
 Classmates asked her to write stories for them on topics they chose; the birth of a new baby brother or sister, a trip to the mountains, the death of a beloved pet and many other themes that were important in their lives.
 She also wrote in the school newspaper and was part of the Oratory Club.
 In 1967, she became the first girl to win Ecuador's Presidential National Award for Oratory and the first girl to win the oratory prize of the Municipality of Quito.
 University was not an option, and she still dreamed of writing, but she needed to work.
 As a tour guide for Metropolitan Touring in Ecuador, her stories so amused tourists that they voted her the best tour guide in South America of IntravTravel Group.
 She started a boutique by renting a room in an old house, which she painted and decorated herself.
 It was Quito's first boutique, called Carnaby Street.
 She sold, often on credit, the clothes and copper and silver jewelry she designed.
 She married at twenty-two to Diederick van Maasdijk and became the full-time mother of four children.